Imperator: Imperatores in the ancient Roman Kingdom

 to be able to rule, the king had to be invested with the full regal authority and power.
 So, after the comitia curiata that was held to elect the king, the king also had to be conferred the imperium.

 Imperatores in the Roman Republic

 In Roman Republican literature and epigraphy, an imperator was a magistrate with imperium.
 During the later Roman Republic and during the late Republican civil wars, imperator mainly was the honorific title assumed by certain military commanders.
 After an especially great victory, an army's troops in the field would proclaim their commander imperator, an acclamation necessary for a general to apply to the Senate for a triumph.
 After being acclaimed imperator, the victorious general had a right to use the title after his name until the time of his triumph, where he would relinquish the title as well as his imperium.
 Since a triumph was the goal of many politically ambitious commanders, republican history is full of cases where legions were bribed to call their commander imperator.
-The title of imperator was given firstly to Aemilius Paulus in 189 BC, for his campaigns against the Lusitanians from 191–189 BC.
-Next, it was given to Lucius Cornelius Sulla in 95 BC as governor or pro consul of the Cilician province for his returning of Ariobarzanes I to the Cappadocia throne.
-Then in 90 BC to Lucius Julius Caesar, in 84 BC to Gnaeus Pompeius Magnus, in 60 BC to Gaius Julius Caesar, relative of the previously mentioned Lucius Julius Caesar, during the 50s BC to Gaius Julius Caesar (in Gaul), in 45 BC again to Gaius Julius Caesar, in 43 BC to Decimus Junius Brutus, and in 41 BC to Lucius Antonius (younger brother and ally of the more famous Marcus Antonius).
-In AD 15 Germanicus was also imperator during the empire (see below) of his adoptive father Tiberius.